jekunoo/search-engine/README.md

-# Search Engine Data Structure
+# Search Engine: Data Structure Final Task

 ### This search engine is use implementation of Red Black Tree